 When I worked on Sheethub, one of the major problems I intended to solve was cover attribution.
 Covers of original music pieces (the majority of content on Youtube) were in a legal grey area, since it’s made without the permission of the license holder.
 But what if we could attribute the original license holders and route a percentage of earnings to them?
 After speaking to several music publishing houses, I decided that changing how a whole industry works is an unreasonably large undertaking for one person.

 We ran into a similar attribution problem at BandLab.
 On the platform (think of it as Github for musicians), users can create tracks, fork, and merge other tracks into its own work.
 Sampling and remixing is a long-held tradition in music.
 However, since a track can consists of works from lots of authors, where should revenues from the music go to?
 We would need a database to keep track of information about music attribution, but every publisher has their own database.

 It was some time in late 2018 when I was neck-deep into smart contracts and decentralized applications that I started thinking again about creators.
 I’d come across KMikeyM many years ago and now wondered if individuals could crowdfund in a similar way using crypto.
-It would be another side project, a spiritual sequel to SheetHub.

 Initially called youTokens, μTokens, or pTokens (for patronage), the Patronage Token model I arrived at can be found here.
-I had written a whitepaper in LaTeX but it was not until mid-2019 that somebody asked me about it; I finally published it on my blog for them to look at.

 Next Steps with Patronage Tokens